 STEP 3 Use an Inflatable Projector Screen

 This is especially important if you have an outdoor viewing party.
 Inflatable screens are easy to set up, and they provide more screen for less money.
 That means the projection size is larger, and the viewing angle is improved for all attendees.
 Just make sure you have enough outdoor space to accommodate a larger screen size.
-But, if you’re fine with a 100-inch screen size projection, check out our APEMAN NM4 Mini Portable projector review.

 On the other hand, if you find damage to your screen, you might want to read our guide on how to repair a projector screen.